Monsters: The Lyle and Erik Menendez Story: Impact

+The Menendez family's former residence in Beverly Hills, where the 1989 murders took place, was reported to have experienced an influx of tourists and visitors, including some traveling from outside the United States.
+Residents in the surrounding area expressed concerns about increased foot traffic, and the Beverly Hills Police Department reportedly received calls regarding trespassing, including incidents where visitors attempted to climb or approach restricted areas of the property in order to recreate photographs of the brothers taken at the residence.
+A covered barricade and fencing were installed around the property, both to deter trespassing and due to ongoing renovations.

+According to Billboard, streaming activity in the United States for Milli Vanilli songs featured on the soundtrack increased significantly following the series' release: "Girl I'm Gonna Miss You" saw an increase of 258% within the first week and entered Billboard's TikTok Top 50 chart at number 37, while "Blame It on the Rain" (which ranked number 35 on the TikTok Top 50) and "Girl You Know It's True" increased by 68% and 32.5%, respectively.
+Milli Vanilli debuted on the Artist 100 chart at number 88, and their extended play 4 entered the Billboard 200 chart at number 197.
+"Blame It on the Rain" also ranked at number six on Billboard's Top TV Songs chart, while "Don't Dream It's Over" by Crowded House ranked at number three.
+In the United Kingdom, UK singles charts reported that two songs from the series' soundtrack re-entered the Top 40: "Don't Dream It's Over", which charted at number 37 and had previously peaked at number 25 in 1987, and "Girl I'm Gonna Miss You", which charted at number 40 and had previously peaked at number 2 in 1989.

 Future

 At the season's Los Angeles premiere, Murphy announced that the third season of the anthology series will center on Ed Gein, with Charlie Hunnam starring as the serial killer.
 On October 4, it was confirmed that the season would be titled The Original Monster, exploring Ed Gein's life as the first "celebrity serial killer" and examining how true crime evolved into a pop culture phenomenon.
 The title was later reworked to Monster: The Ed Gein Story, and the season was released on October 3, 2025.
 A fourth season centering on murder suspect Lizzie Borden is currently in production.

 Murphy expressed his interest in extending the season with "one or two episodes".
 He stated, "It's been discussed. [...]
 Everyone has been interested in that.
 I think everyone wants to see how this story ends because this story is not over."
 However, he noted that this would depend on whether Koch and Chavez, who portrayed Erik and Lyle, respectively, agree to reprise their roles.
 When asked whether he would return, Koch replied, "I don't know, I don't think so.
 I think we told the story and [...]
 I think it's good where it is now."